danilkolikov/proxy/README.md

 # Proxy Server

-(Not so) Simple HTTP/HTTPS proxy server
+HTTP/HTTPS proxy server with response caching

 * Written on C++ 11
 * Uses the power of lambda-functions
-* Handling connections in monadic style
 * Caches responses for quicker loading pages

 Contains:

-* wraps.cpp - wraps for linux file descriptors
+* wraps.h - wraps for linux file descriptors
 * resolver.h - multi-thread resolver for ip addresses
-* header_parser - simple parser for HTTP-headers
+* header_parser.h - simple parser for HTTP-headers
-* proxy_server - proxy server
+* proxy_server.h - proxy server

-How to launch:
+How to build and use:

+1. Generate Makefile with cmake CMakeLists.txt
-1. Build with make
+2. Build with make
-2. Launch with command proxy_server <PORT>
+3. Launch with command: proxy_server <PORT> .
+If no port is mentioned, server starts on port 8080